-No two healthcare organizations are the same, and plan design should be customized and prioritized based on your organization's unique situation and selected goals.
-It's also a good idea to conduct periodic plan design reviews to evaluate the plan's effectiveness, changes in your workforce's demographics and retirement readiness, employee financial challenges, and to consider new plan design approaches and communication strategies.
+No two institutions are the same, and plan design should be customized and prioritized based on your institution's unique situation and selected goals.
+It's also a good idea to conduct periodic plan design reviews to evaluate the plan's effectiveness, changes in your workforce's retirement readiness, employee financial challenges, and to consider new plan design approaches and communication strategies.

-An effective retirement plan can help employees improve their financial wellness in each stage of the employee-to-retirement lifecycle.
-It also serves as a key differentiator in the battle to attract and retain talent.
+An effective retirement plan helps employees improve their financial wellness in each stage of the employee-to-retirement lifecycle.
+In the end, employees without financial struggles are better able to thrive in a high-performing and competitive workforce.

-To learn more about how plan design changes can strengthen your workforce, contact your TIAA relationship manager.\
+To learn more about how plan design changes can strengthen your workforce contact your TIAA relationship manager.